-CFEE and National Bank will be collaborating with provinces all across Canada to develop a new online self-instruction course for high school students – a program that will also be available to teachers, parents, and others to develop personal financial capability.
+CFEE has been collaborating with provinces all across Canada to develop FinLit101 – a new online self-instruction course for high school students, that will also be available to teachers, parents, and others to develop personal financial capability.

 CFEE works closely with the provinces and is aware that all provinces are working to do more in terms of financial education.
 But there are challenges – including an already crowded curriculum with many other learning responsibilities competing for classroom and teacher time; training teachers as most do not have a background in this area of learning; and the cost of additional resources.
 The new online course will help address all of these challenges.

-Students will be able to take the course independently on their own time.
+Students will be able to take the course independently on their own time, or as part of a class.
 The program will employ the best teachers and teaching techniques to ensure effective student engagement and retention of what is learned.
-The program will also be designed to facilitate the participation and contribution of teachers who wish to work with the program as part of their instruction since the program will be an excellent complement to many modules of instruction in a variety of courses in each province.
+The program will also be designed to facilitate the participation and contribution of teachers who wish to work with the program as part of their instruction, since the program will be an excellent complement to many modules of instruction in a variety of courses in each province.

-Development will therefore take place through collaboration with provinces that will have input into the development process along the way to ensure its fit with provincial programs, plans, and criteria.
+The program will be free in all provinces that participate.
+Development will continue to take place through collaboration with provinces that will have input into the development process along the way, to ensure its fit with provincial programs, plans, and criteria.